cole-brokamp/fr/README.md

             description = "The data was extracted from the 1974 Motor Trend US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973–74 models).")
 ```

-Print the `fr_tdr` object to view all of the metadata descriptors and
+Print the `fr_tdr` object to view all of the table-specific metadata
-the underlying data frame (or tibble):
+descriptors and the underlying data frame:

 ``` r
 d_fr